Recent and Upcoming Events

 Model World Health Assembly (WHA)

-The Office of Global Public Health Education & Training at the Dalla Lana School of Public Health (DLSPH), University of Toronto is working with the Office of International Affairs for the Health Portfolio, Government of Canada on a simulated Model WHA for global health graduate students.
+The Centre for Global Health at the Dalla Lana School of Public Health (DLSPH), University of Toronto has worked with the Office of International Affairs for the Health Portfolio, Government of Canada on a simulated Model WHA for global health graduate students.

 The Office of International Affairs (OIA) manages Canada’s relationship with the World Health Organization (WHO) in close collaboration with Global Affairs Canada (GAC).
 In particular, OIA is responsible for leading preparations and supporting Canada’s participation in WHO governing body meetings such as the World Health Assembly.